Jewelry and Watch Product Photography Editing Techniques: A Pro’s Guide for Flawless Retouching

 Metal Finishes: Refine gold, silver, or platinum tones by using the HSL (Hue, Saturation, Lightness) sliders.
 Keep gold rich but natural, silver cool and reflective, and platinum bright yet understated.

-Background Adjustments: Refining the Setting for Maximum Focus
+Background Editing: Refining the Setting for Maximum Focus

 Gradient Backgrounds: Use gradient layers in Photoshop to create smooth transitions that complement the product.
 For instance, a soft gray-to-white gradient can highlight the brilliance of diamonds or polished metal.